 For example, "I know I have not been showing you my love by listening to you.
 I have been impatient, thinking about other things instead of really listening to what you have to say.
 Please forgive me.
-I love you, and I am so glad to be your husband/wife."
+I love you, and I am asking for your patience with me."